hissssst/tria/README.md

 # Tria

-!!!
-Think about replacing `defmodule` and `def` to my own macro It is easy to replace them
-Hard part is to be compatible with compilation hooks, attributes and stuff

 An optimizing compiler for elixir

+---

+## Alpha version roadmap

+The purpose of this iteration is to find the silliest design flaws and problems before publishing this project to open source

-## Known problems
+### Known problems
-Phoenix router compilation fails because of improper list somewhere

-receive's `after` right-arrow clause is special `try`'s `rescue` right-arrow clause is special too

-## Overview
-TODO

-## Milestones
+[ ] raising lines removed.
+Needs to be reworked

+[FIXED] Protocols are broken, I don't know why

+[ ] Guards checking

+### Pre public alpha tasks

+[x] EnumFusion testing

+[x] Tria.Optimizer pipeline testing

+[x] Purity check tests

+[ ] Deduplication of mfarity

+[ ] Raising check implementation

+[ ] Raising check tests

+[ ] Raising check integration to Evaluation pass

+[ ] Tria.Optimizer assurance tests
+Tests which just check that original code returns the same thing as the optimized code

+### Alpha milestones

-[x] Compiles my project
+[x] Compiles any project

 [x] Passes tests on some external project correctly

-[x] Passes tests on some big external project correctly
+[ ] Passes tests on some big external project correctly

-[x] Passes tests on phoenix
+[ ] Passes tests on phoenix

-# Roadmap

-Project consists of several parts
+---

+## How it works

+Compiler calls elixir's compiler which generates beam, with all compile-time stuff resolved.
+Compiler then exctracts abstract code (debug info) from modules and translates it to Tria.
+Tria is then optimized and then translated back to Elixir which is then compiled to beam for the last time

-### Tria language
+## Tria language

-A special language for manipulating Elixir's AST
+This is a specification for internal IR

-No imports, requires, macro
-And varibles can have integer in context field
+No imports, requires, macro, alias and anything like this And varibles can have integer in context field

 [x] Tria -> Elixir
 [x] Elixir -> Tria
 [x] ATF -> Tria
-[ ] Tria -> ATF (actually don't need this, but it can be useful for erlangers)
+[ ] Tria -> ATF
 [x] Tria->SSA, SSA->Tria

 ### Compiler

 `Mix.Task.Compiler`-compatible compiler.
-And ability to inline optimizers

 Basic idea is to compile modules into context modules This means that modules are divided into groups